JamesHardin02/Render-My-Software-Team/README.md

 ## Usage
 Clone the repo, open in a source-code editor, install dependencies, and execute command node index.js to start the application.
-Once finished building your team the html file will be writen to dist/
+Once finished building your team the html file will be written to dist/

 ## Webpage
 ![Example profile page](./assets/images/example-screenshot.png)